tbocek/tailon-ng/README.md

 ## AI Usage

 I view AI LLMs as a tool to help write faster and better code.
-AI assistants (Opus/Fable/Qwen/Gemma) wrote a substantial part of this tool.
-I question the code piece by piece, the assistant explains, simplifies or fixes.
+AI assistants (Opus/Fable/Qwen/Gemma) wrote a good part of this tool.
+I reviewed and questioned the code piece by piece, the assistant explains, simplifies or fixes.
 The design calls and the final review stay with me, and every change is backed by tests (`go test -race ./...`).
 This tool is currently used in production.